 The Authority already holds a wealth of data and breaking down departmental silos to integrate data across the Authority will help other services to put it to best use.
-The Authority is well-placed to begin this process building on positive examples in improving how it uses data such as the central HR work on resource management, sickness overview and expenses management.
+The Authority is well placed to begin this process building on the already established central property identification code and its 'Tell-us-Once' service which is helping to link and make the best use of service data.
+The Authority already holds a wealth of data and needs to continue to break down departmental silos to integrate data across the Authority and put data to best use.